0 - 62 mph Time

 The 812 Superfast is in many ways an evolution of the F12berlinetta, but there are still several design differences between the two, including:

 Both of these V12 Ferrari sports cars are incredible performers, though the 812 Superfast benefits from added technology and increased output.
-Both are modern classics, and both are striking on the roads of St. Louis or the highways between Chicago and Indianapolis — and on the track, of course!
+Both are modern classics, and both are striking on the roads of Indianapolis or the highways between Chicago and Milwaukee — and on the track, of course!
 The Superfast also bests competitors like Lamborghini.